13PSY

 Term 1

-(1) The Origins of Psychology & Learning From the Past
+(1) The Origins of Psychology & Learning from the Past

 (2) Explanations of Human Behaviour - How Different Psychological Perspectives Explain Human Behaviour